 First published in 2001, Alan Dugan’s poem, Love Song: I and Thou, is written in free verse with no rhyme scheme.
 When a reader first comes across this poem, the formatting of the lines will appear strange, arranged sporadically for no discernible reason.
 The beginnings of the lines are out of order, and line break happen in random places.
 Dugan made this choice to allow the reader to experience the chaos of the world Dugan describes throughout the poem.
 The speaker has a ramshackle house, and so the poem has been written in the same way.
 Paying close attention to the effect of these strange line breaks greatly adds to the reader’s ability to empathize with the speaker and remember a time when they too were furious with their life and the way it was turning out.
-Click here for the complete text of this poem.

-Love Song: I and Thou Summary
+Explore Love Song: I and Thou

 Love Song: I and Thou is a structure through which Dugan’s speaker, often cited as being Dugan himself, can cast and analyze the building blocks of his life.
-Throughout the poem the speaker compares his own life to that of a house that is “shaky by nature.”
+Throughout the poem, the speaker compares his own life to that of a house that is “shaky by nature.”
 He describes building the house, how he made it the way it is, “Nothing…plumb, level, or square.”
 The speaker gets increasingly angry as the poem continues on, angry at himself and at God, who at one point he blames for his life.
 The poem concludes with a reference to martyrdom in which the speaker confesses that he is determined to stay in this rickety house until it kills him.
 He will nail his left hand to the wall, but needs a wife, “a love,” to nail the right hand.
 The wife can be seen as a positive in the speaker’s life, but also as the reason his life is the way it is.

 Love Song: I and Thou Analysis